fermads/amnesia/readme.md

 # Amnesia

-Easy memory sharing (javascript object/variable) between different machines and/or process for Node.js
+Easy memory sharing (javascript object/variable) between different machines and/or processes for Node.js

 * Extremely simple and small.
 A single variable is shared between machines and processes
 * When this variable value is changed, it gets updated on all other machines